sowens23/CS-F241/README.md

 - The standard arduino loop cycles through the following:
   - If button has been pressed, update drawn viewstate.
   - If current viewstate contains analog data, update data.
+  - If viewstate has changed, and has not been drawn yet.
+Draw viewstate.
   - Viewstates 1-3: If authorized card is present, unlock servo for 3 seconds.
     - Display "Access Denied" for unauthorized card scans.
   - Viewstates 4: If authorized card is present, add next scanned rfid to whitelist